lutsen/lagan/README.md

 The *read* method is executed each time a property with this type is read.
 The *delete* method is executed each time a an object with a property with this type is deleted.
 The *options* method returns all the optional values this property can have.
-In the *LaganHoverkraft.php* for example, the *setPosition* and *deletePosition* method are used to check and update the position of other hoverkraft objects if the position of one hoverkraft update is changed.
+In *Hoverkraft.php* for example, the *setPosition* and *deletePosition* method are used to check and update the position of other hoverkraft objects if the position of one hoverkraft update is changed.
 The *options* method returns all possible values for this property.